We Analyzed the Future Direction of RPC Inc. (RES), Here is What We Found

 Sponsored

-The average price from analysts is $10.43, which is $1.45 above the current price.
 RES currently public float of 74.29M and currently shorts hold a 9.05% ratio of that float.
-Today, the average trading volume of RES was 1.74M shares.
+Today, the average trading volume of RES was 1.77M shares.

 RES’s Market Performance

-RES stocks went down by -13.82% for the week, with a monthly drop of -19.68% and a quarterly performance of 29.21%, while its annual performance rate touched 59.22%.
-The volatility ratio for the week stands at 10.36% while the volatility levels for the past 30 days are set at 8.69% for RPC Inc..
-The simple moving average for the period of the last 20 days is -17.27% for RES stocks with a simple moving average of 38.89% for the last 200 days.
+RES stocks went up by 10.03% for the week, with a monthly drop of -22.68% and a quarterly performance of 20.93%, while its annual performance rate touched 75.14%.
+The volatility ratio for the week stands at 6.27% while the volatility levels for the past 30 days are set at 8.55% for RPC Inc..
+The simple moving average for the period of the last 20 days is -6.04% for RES stocks with a simple moving average of 47.02% for the last 200 days.

 Analysts’ Opinion of RES